miskcoo/miskcoo.github.io/index.md

 ### Preprints & Other Abstracts

-* **A Semi-smooth Newton based Augmented Lagrangian Method for Nonsmooth Optimization on Matrix Manifolds**{:.paper-title}
+* **A Semismooth Newton based Augmented Lagrangian Method for Nonsmooth Optimization on Matrix Manifolds**{:.paper-title}
   **Yuhao Zhou**{:.author-me}, Chenglong Bao, Chao Ding, Jun Zhu.
   _Preprint.
 Arxiv:2103.02855._
   [[arxiv]](https://arxiv.org/abs/2103.02855)
   [[abstract]](javascript:void(0);)

   {:.paper-abstract .paper-toggle}
-  **Abstract**: This paper is devoted to studying an inexact augmented Lagrangian method for solving a class of manifold optimization problems, which have non-smooth objective functions and non-negative constraints.
-Under the constant positive linear dependence condition on manifold, we show that the proposed method converges to a stationary point of the non-smooth manifold optimization problem.
-Moreover, we propose a globalized semi-smooth Newton method to solve the augmented Lagrangian subproblem on manifolds efficiently.
-The local superlinear convergence of the manifold semi-smooth Newton method is also established under some suitable conditions.
-Finally, numerical experiments on compressed modes and (constrained) sparse PCA illustrate the advantages of the proposed method in terms of accuracy and computational efficiency.
+  **Abstract**: This paper is devoted to studying an augmented Lagrangian method for solving a class of manifold optimization problems, which have nonsmooth objective functions and non-negative constraints.
+Under the constant positive linear dependence condition on manifolds, we show that the proposed method converges to a stationary point of the nonsmooth manifold optimization problem.
+Moreover, we propose a globalized semismooth Newton method to solve the augmented Lagrangian subproblem on manifolds efficiently.
+The local superlinear convergence of the manifold semismooth Newton method is also established under some suitable conditions.
+We also prove that the semismoothness on submanifolds can be inherited from that in the ambient manifold.
+Finally, numerical experiments on compressed modes and (constrained) sparse principal component analysis illustrate the advantages of the proposed method.

 * **Spectral Estimators for Gradient Fields of Log-Densities**{:.paper-title}
   **Yuhao Zhou**{:.author-me}, Jiaxin Shi, Jun Zhu.